How Implied Volatility (IV) Affects Options Trading: A Complete Guide

 Let's go through a practical example.

-Palantir has earnings coming up next week.
+Gap has earnings coming after the close.
 We want to see how the market has priced the expected move for earnings and compare that to how the stock has typically moved off earnings in the past.

-We start by pulling up the Expected Move for Palantir in the options section.
+We start by pulling up the Expected Move for Gap in the options section and then compare it to the average historical move.

 We want to look at the expiration date that's after but as close to the earnings release as possible.